Protecting the Disability Vote

 If you believe your voting rights were violated, contact DRM!
 You can call 800.452.1948 or complete our online intake form.

 If you believe your right to vote independently and privately at your polling place was violated, you can file a complaint with the Secretary of State’s Office.
-The Voting Access Advocate from DRM can assist you through this process.
+The Voting Access Advocate from DRM can assist you with this process.

 Frequently Asked Questions